Driving safely around schools is everyone’s responsibility – these are the road rules to know when Victorian schools resume in 2025.

 For the assessments, test dummies measuring the upper end of the height and weight limit for each type of seat are put into a crash simulation to measure the forces experienced by the dummy on impact.
 The car seats are scored based on several performance aspects, such as how well they maintain structural integrity and how well they protect the child’s torso in a car crash.

-Australia's safest baby and child car seats for 2024
+What are the best baby and child car seats in 2025?

 The best car seat for your child is one that fits.
 Although guidelines are based on age, children should always travel in a restraint matched to their size and height.
 CREP advises that if your child is too small for the child restraint specified for their age, they should be kept in their current child restraint until it is safe for them to move to the next level.